roemeren/tableau-workbook-extractor/README.md

 ### Option 2: Access the Web App

 Access the deployed Flask application hosted on [Render](https://tableau-workbook-extractor.onrender.com/).
 Note that it may take a while to load.

+> ⚠️ **Important**: This hosted app is intended for **demonstration and testing only**.
+It does not include authentication or data protection features, so please **do not upload any sensitive or proprietary Tableau workbooks**.
+For confidential use, run the application locally.

 Workflow steps: